sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/delete_process.md

 git push origin HEAD
 ```

-For the Pull Request:
+Open the PR:
 **Title:** managed-instance-$CUSTOMER: Remove DNS entry

-_Link tear-down request ticket in the description_
+_Link tear-down request issue in the description_

 Wait for checks to pass, approval, and merge pull request.